BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

       if test("[ -f #{private_key_path} ]")
-        info "Private key file already exists at #{private_key_path}" info "If you want to generate a new private key then please remove the current private key and then run task again." else
+        info "Private key file already exists at #{private_key_path}" info "If you want to generate a new private key then please remove the current private key" info "and then run task again."
+      else
         # We're going to need a private key.
         require 'openssl'